Anjalikamath/Text-To-Speech-Using-GANS/README.md

 This is the code for the natual language generating Text-to-Speech model built upon Generative Adversarial Networks.
 It employs content-stle disentanglement and synthesizes high fidelity audio with the correct verbal content and the desired auditory style and tone.

+This model was developed when I was working as a Research Assistant at the Center for Cloud Computing and Big Data.

 ## Preprocess
 ```bash
 python preprocess/make_dataset_vctk.py vctk.h5